 Village Park - 700 West C Street

-The award-winning Summer Entertainment Series, conducted in Cabarrus County’s largest amphitheater at Village Park, continues to attract over 45,000 people annually from Kannapolis and the Charlotte region.
+The award-winning Summer Concert & Movie Series, conducted in Cabarrus County’s largest amphitheater at Village Park, continues to attract thousands of people annually from Kannapolis and the Charlotte region.

 In addition to the events at the amphitheater, the Splash Pad offers fun all summer long with its water cannons, geysers and jets.